Writing C# Functions

 Switch to the Inputs tab and click Edit Function Details at the bottom of the window.
 This brings us to the same interface we used to create the inputs originally.

 Let's add a new Color input by dragging "Color" to the top.
-We'll call it "Mass Color" and click the color swatch to set a different color as the default.
-Any value you set in this window will be the default value that shows up when your function is added to a workflow.
+Call it "Mass Color" and click the color swatch to set a different color as the default.

 Click Save Changes to register your changes to the function's configuration.